ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * Must be formatted as JSON.
 Not stringified JSON, as was required by legacy AT
 * Must include information that is required to clarify the action.
 * Must be added as value pairs of information.
+* Must be formatted in camel case style.

 Some fields:
 * [Optional] `targetAddress.type`: Set to the type of endpoint.
 Valid values are: `public` and `private`, in lowercase.